 When will it happen?

-We plan on launching our campus in San Jose in the late fall or early winter of 2019.
+We plan on launching our campus in San Jose in the first or second quarter of 2020.

 How will we start a second campus in San Jose well?